Stanisław Lubomirski (1722–1782)

-Prince Stanisław Lubomirski (born 25 December 1722 in Kraków; died 12 August 1782 in Łańcut) was a Polish nobleman.
+Prince Stanisław Lubomirski (25 December 1722 in Kraków – 12 August 1782 in Łańcut) was a Polish nobleman.
 He was awarded Knight of the Order of the White Eagle on 3 August 1757 in Warsaw, and later was also awarded the Order of Saint Stanislaus.

-He was the Grand Guardian of the Crown from 1752, onward, the Grand Marshal of the Crown starting in 1766.
-He was the commissioner of the knighthood of the Crown Treasury Commission in 1765, the counselor of the Permanent Council in 1780, the starost of Wiślica in 1765, the starost of Kałusz, starost of Goszczyń and starost of Lubochnia.
+He was the Crown Grand Warden from 1752, onward, the Crown Grand Marshal starting in 1766.
+He was the commissioner of the knighthood of the Crown Treasury Commission in 1765, the counselor of the Permanent Council in 1780, the starosta of Wiślica in 1765, the starosta of Kałusz, starosta of Goszczyń and starosta of Lubochnia.

 He was married to Princess Elżbieta Izabela Czartoryska since 9 June 1753 and they had four children: Elżbieta Lubomirska, Julia Lubomirska, Aleksandra Lubomirska and Konstancja Małgorzata Lubomirska.
 His properties included Lubomirski Palace in Lwów, Lubomirski Palace in Łańcut, and the vast estates of Wiśnicz and Przeworsk.
 He is also the namesake for Warsaw's Lubomirski Ramparts.